canwaf/home/blog/posts/2025-02-23-dac-and-online-safety-act.markdown

 Ofcom defines a search service as "online service which is, or includes, a search engine.
 A search engine is a feature which enables users to search more than one website and/or database."

 The nature of Mastodon/Fediverse is that it is a search service.
 It's a federated social network.
-It's a search service.
-No stark, it's also a search service; but one that requires people to log in to search the Fediverse.
+It's a search service; but also one that requires people to log in to search the Fediverse.

 ## Does your online service publish or display pornographic content?

-DAC does not have any alts (aka pornographic focused accounts) on the service; however some of DAC's adult users have subscribed to the feeds of users who do post pornographic content.
-So we don't publish it, but we do display it.
+DAC does not have any alts (aka pornographic focused accounts) on the service; however some of DAC's adult users have subscribed to the feeds of users elsewhere in the Fediverse who do post pornographic content.
+So we don't publish it, but we do display it to logged-in users.

 ## Exemptions?

-DAC isn't exempt from the Online Safety Act in the form of their carve outs. __Though there's a small amount of snark from me because it exempts UK Parliament's websites from the Online Safety, because the UK Parliament's petition website is a user-to-user service.__ Sauce for the goose?
+DAC isn't exempt from the Online Safety Act in the form of their carve outs. __Though there's a small amount of snark from me because it exempts UK Parliament's websites from the Online Safety Act.
+The UK Parliament's petition website clearly would otherwise meet the threshold of a user-to-user service with UK targeting, and UK users in the millions.__ Sauce for the goose?
 Natch.

 Anywho...